 So what is going on now?
 This week I have been busy engaging with current MA Critical Theory students about their potential dissertation topics, – since it is the time of the year in which students submit a brief description of their topic for approval – and it is very exciting to learn how many different and interesting perspectives are emerging.
 Things will become clearer next week once the topic submission deadline has passed, but so far those who have approached me, at least, will be dealing, predictably, with topics I have some expertise in, such as theories of the image in French critical theory post-1968, or the question of being in Heidegger and Blanchot.
 We will see how this develops!

 I am also excited about specifying some of the readings for next year’s ‘Foundational Texts in Critical Theory’ module.
 This will be the first time we have taught this module as such, and the boldness of the title is itself a challenge.
 What makes a text foundational?
 Issues already surrounding canonicity and the inevitably patriarchal nature of what goes for ‘foundational’ are coming up.
 But I am glad to say we have introduced Fanon, Said and Preciado into the module, so whilst we will be engaging with the famously bearded authorities Freud and Marx, we will also be re-thinking the ‘foundation’ as such.

 Aside from this, I am co-teaching the ‘Text: Image, Object, Gesture’ module, and with teaching, tomorrow, Georges Bataille’s frankly weird transgressive morphology of the human body.
-As it happens this module won’t run next year, but I really want to bear witness to the fantastic group of students, 20 or so of them, in the class.
+I really want to bear witness to the fantastic group of students, 20 or so of them, in the class.
 Each week I am invigorated by the contributions in class, and the different angles and investments in play.
 It really makes teaching into a research and a collective exercise, which is what counts for me.